MaximeCulea/acf-beautiful-flexible/README.md

 # Contributing

-I, [Maxime Culea](https://profiles.wordpress.org/MaximeCulea), have created this plugin which I only maintain.
-I do not guarantee some free support, so consider reporting an issue and be patient.

 Please refer to the [contributing guidelines](.github/CONTRIBUTING.md) to increase the chance of your pull request being merged and/or receiving the best support for your issue.

 If you identify any errors or have an idea for improving the plugin, feel free to open an [issue](../../issues/new) or [create a pull request](../../compare).
 Please provide as much info as needed in order to help me resolve/approve your request.

+# Credits

+I, [Maxime Culea](https://profiles.wordpress.org/MaximeCulea), have created this plugin which I only maintain.
+I do not guarantee some free support.
+Also thank you to others listed in the [credits](CREDITS.md).

 Finally, if you really like what I do or want to thank me for my work, feel free [to donate](https://www.paypal.com/paypalme/maximeculea), even 1€ is a great gift for buying some coffee :)